sandraemry/CSEE_DataWrangling/README.md

 # Data Wrangling 101

-Includes lesson material for a workshop given at CSEE in Sherbrooke, QC/.
+Includes lesson material for a workshop given at CSEE in Sherbrooke, QC.